chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - If the value is "esni_accept", the client MUST check that the extension's "nonce" field matches ClientESNIInner.nonce and otherwise abort the connection with an "illegal_parameter" alert.
-The client then proceeds with the connection as usual, verifying the certificate against the desired name.
+The client then proceeds with the connection as usual, authenticating the connection for the origin server.

-- If the value is "esni_retry_request", the client proceeds with the handshake, verifying the certificate against ESNIKeys.public_name as described in
+- If the value is "esni_retry_request", the client proceeds with the handshake, authenticating for ESNIKeys.public_name as described in
-  {{verify-public-name}}.
-If verification or the handshake fails, the client MUST return a failure to the calling application.
+  {{auth-public-name}}.
+If authentication or the handshake fails, the client MUST return a failure to the calling application.
 It MUST NOT use the retry keys.

-  Otherwise, when the handshake completes successfully with the public name verified, the client MUST abort the connection with an "esni_required" alert.
+  Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "esni_required" alert.
 It then processes the "retry_keys" field from the server's "encrypted_server_name" extension.

   If one of the values contains a version supported by the client, it can regard